-1 All rates are listed as formulated product/A. Read labels and observe all precautions and restrictions on application, pre-harvest interval, and restrictions on feeding treated hay, vines, or hulls to livestock.
-For best results, apply sprays according to leaf-spot advisory program in a volume of 12.0 to 15.0 gal/A by ground sprayers or 5.0 gal/A with aircraft.
+\All rates are listed as formulated product/A. Read labels and observe all precautions and restrictions on application, pre-harvest interval, and restrictions on feeding treated hay, vines, or hulls to livestock.
+For best results, apply sprays according to leaf spot advisory or Sclerotinia blight advisory in a volume of 12 to 15 gal/A by ground sprayers.